-Ruth raised £700 through a sponsored swim in Bala Lake in June to work witrh ZPA, and met with Mr Mlingi and Dr Brouer from ZPA in Zanzibar to discuss the way forward.
+Ruth raised £700 through a sponsored swim in Bala Lake in June to work with ZPA, and met with Mr Mlingi and Dr Brouer from ZPA in Zanzibar to discuss the way forward.

 Through the grant ZAMHS was able to provide Mr Suleiman with a laptop and printer to be able to print his own training materials for the training sessions.
-We will be providing a projector and funding a day out for the hospital staff and patients at KCH hospital in Zanzibar in the next few weeks
+We provided a projector and funded a day out for the hospital staff and patients at KCH hospital in Zanzibar.

-Mr Suleiman has so far provided 25 traing sessions in schools as well as training for the PCHU staff, over 3,000 people so far have taken part in events aimed at reducing the stigma of mental health problems.
+Mr Suleiman provided 25 training sessions in schools as well as training for the PCHU staff, over 3,000 people took part in events aimed at reducing the stigma of mental health problems.